phlip9/ether-on-a-stick/README.md

 # Ether on a Stick

-Max Fang and Philip Hayes
+Max Fang and Philip Hayes.
+Recipient of $1000 prize at Treehacks Spring 2016

 ## What it does